emcog/mindfulness-connected/MBOE.md

 * Confidence and trust
 * Presence while listening
 * Skilful communication
-* Understanding the way group mind works
+* Understanding the way &lsquo;group mind&rsquo; works

 ## How is it delivered?
 The MBOE programme runs over six weeks.
 Classes come together each week for an hour and a quarter.
-The programme is supported by our [book][1].
-One-day team-building workshops can also be provided.
+Building relationships and meditating with peers during the programme plays and important role in brining teams together.
+The programme can also be provided as a on-day team-building workshop.
+For benefits comparable to the six-week format this day can be followed by individual and/or group meditation practice listening to recordings.
+All our programmes are supported by our [book][1] which includes links to guided meditations and clear explanations of the what, why and how of 'social mindfulness'.

 {% include image.html
 	src="/assets/images/images/team-2.jpg"